-© Advanced Micro Devices, Inc. All rights reserved.
-AMD, the AMD Arrow logo and combination thereof, are trademarks of Advanced Micro Devices, Inc. Other product names are for informational purposes only and may be trademarks of their respective companies.
+Copyright © 2003-2005 Advanced Micro Devices, Inc. All rights reserved.
+AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc. ExpressFlash is a trademark of Advanced Micro Devices, Inc. Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.